NRSA Individual Postdoctoral Fellowships FAQs (F32)

 You need to submit a termination notice to NIH (PHS 416-7 via xTrain within 30 days of termination).
 The instructions for submission can be found here.
 Fellows with service payback requirements must notify NIH of any change in address and submit Annual Payback Activities Certification Forms (PHS 6031-1 [PDF]) until the payback service obligation is satisfied.

 Congratulations!
 If you terminate your fellowship in the first 6 months of a fellowship year, your institutional allowance will be reduced by half.
-Otherwise, there is no penalty for early termination, assuming that you already fulfilled your payback obligation or will fulfill it by doing biomedical research-related activities in your new position.
-Please follow the instructions above (see related FAQ) to submit your termination notice to NIH via xTRAIN asap, but no later than 30 days of the termination.
+Otherwise, there is no penalty for early termination, if you already fulfilled your payback obligation or will fulfill it by doing biomedical research-related activities in your new position.
+Please follow the instructions above to submit your termination notice to NIH via xTRAIN asap, but no later than 30 days of the termination.

 We realize that most postdoctoral research projects take more than 3 years to complete.
 However, there is a Congressionally mandated 3-year limit on NRSA postdoctoral support.
 Generally, sponsors assume the responsibility of supporting postdocs after their fellowships expire.
 In most cases, requests for extensions of the fellowship will not be considered.